-Linguistic testing is part the non-functional testing after localization.
-It is essential for evaluating the language attribute and context of a software, application or website for a specific audience or locale.
-Localization is adapting a product to the target market and linguistic testing checks the cultural appropriateness of a software in terms of language standards, grammar, rules and regulations as well as context.
-The process also assists in ensuring that the product is applicable for the global audience and fits the needs of a particular culture.
+Linguistic testing is part of the non-functional testing after localization.
+It is essential for evaluating the language attribute and context of software, an application, or a website for a specific audience or locale.
+Localization comprises the process of adapting a product to the target market, and linguistic testing checks the cultural appropriateness of a software in terms of language standards, grammar, rules, and regulations, as well as context.
+The process also assists in ensuring that the product applies to the global audience and fits the needs of a particular culture.

-A linguistic tester does the linguistic testing to see to it that the final product fits the linguistic and cultural requirements of a region.
-It has a vital role in a website, product or software’s success.
+A linguistic tester does the linguistic testing to see to it that the final product fits the linguistic and cultural requirements.
+It has a vital role in a website, product, or software’s success.

 Linguistic testing comprises several essential characteristics, such as:

-- The focus of the test is the context of how the language is used.
+- The focus of the test falls in the context of how the language is used.

 - In the cycle of software testing, linguistic testing is done at the last stage.

 - It’s a test for the quality of the language and other language-related issues.